 Electra Metropolis

 It is a hotel with an excellent location in the heart of Athens.
-Visitors praise the hotel’s service and rooms view and designs.
-The price for a double room range from USD 210 to 180.
+Visitors praise the hotel’s service, room view, and designs—the price for a double room ranges from USD 210 to 180.

 Athens Raise Acropolis Project

-These Studio apartments will be a great choice for your stay on a budget, especially for families.
-It is not located far from the temple of Zeus, only an eight-minute walk.
-Prices per night range from USD 35 to USD 50.
+These Studio apartments are an excellent choice for a budget stay, especially for families.
+They are only an eight-minute walk from the temple of Zeus, and prices per night range from USD 35 to USD 50.

 Athens has an exceptional public transportation network that covers all the city.
 The fastest way to get around is by using the Metro.
 It runs daily from 5 am to midnight.
 Another option is the buses and trolleybuses, but you have to check the timetable of your route.
 Finally, the tram network connects central Athens with coastal suburbs.

 Athens’ transportation tickets are affordable and available in all Athens Metro and tram stations.
-You can use one ticket for different means of transportations for 90 minutes, or you can buy a day’s pass which will be slightly higher in price but you can use it all day for 24 hours.
+You can use one ticket for different means of transportation for 90 minutes, or you can buy a day’s pass, which will be slightly higher in price but allows you to use it all day for 24 hours.

 Best time to visit Athens

-If you are not looking to spend your summer vacation in Greece, then the best time to visit Athens is between March and May and from September to November.
-During these months, the weather is agreeable, and the sun is shining.
+If you are not looking to spend your summer vacation in Greece, the best time to visit Athens is between March and May and from September to November.
+The weather is agreeable during these months, and the sun is shining.
 Also, you will get away from the hustle and bustle of the crowds in summer.

 Depiction of Zeus and the Temple in Works of Art Today

 Being a culture based on stories of the Gods, the influence of Greek mythology on modern art and literature still increases to date.
-Zeus as the all mighty God of the Greeks was depicted in many movies.
-One of the best representations is in the movie Clash of the Titans.
+Zeus, as the all-mighty God of the Greeks, was depicted in many movies.
+One of the best representations is in the film Clash of the Titans.

 The temple of Zeus appears in the movie as a symbol of the sanctuary.
-It is where they run to in order to fight the underworld creatures.
+It is where they run to fight the underworld creatures.
 They actually win with the help of the Genies.
-The scene included the destruction of some of the temple’s columns, which is a mimic of historical reality where the temple was actually destructed amid war chaos.
+The scene includes the destruction of some of the temple’s columns, which mimics historical reality, where the temple was actually destroyed amid war chaos.

-Zeus is depicted in the movie through different lights.
-He is both the punisher and the protector, and the father and the divine ruler.
-All these aspects were extensively present in Greek mythology.
-Therefore, this movie provides an excellent representation of Zeus.
+Zeus is depicted in the movie in different ways.
+He is both the punisher and the protector, the father and the divine ruler.
+All these aspects were extensively present in Greek mythology, so this movie provides an excellent representation of Zeus.

 After all has been said!
 Get your popcorn ready to watch this captivating movie on Netflix during your next movie night.
 And do not forget to check Connolly Cove’s suggestions on the best places to visit in Athens when you plan your next trip.